chrisoe122/Master-Thesis/README.md

 Variations contains small variations of the code from 'Main Code'.

 Compare.R is like a scrapbook, where all the plots and tables are generated from.
-The code is not much intelligible.
+The code is less intelligible.